- Purchase the complete Expat Arrivals Sydney Guide (PDF)

-In a vast sprawling city like Sydney, deciding where to live as a new expat is not a simple task.
-Before expats begin their search for accommodation, they should take the time to consider what their priorities are and then decide on the area suitable for their new home.
+In a vast sprawling city such as Sydney, deciding where to live as a new expat is not a simple task.
+Before beginning their search for accommodation, expats should take the time to consider their options, keeping their main priorities in mind, and then decide on the area suitable for their new home.

 Much of the decision on where to live in Sydney will depend on one's lifestyle, family and personal preferences.
-The city has a housing option to suit everyone’s tastes and budget.
+With a wide array of diverse areas, the city has a housing option to suit a range of tastes and budgets.

 City living in Sydney

 Sydney is a vibrant, cosmopolitan city and there are a lot of city-living options on offer.
 However, space is hard to come by in popular parts of the city, so expect to pay more if choosing to live centrally.

 This area is close to the famous Sydney Harbour Bridge.
-It is a great city-living location with some of Sydney’s best restaurants, bars and nightlife just a hop and a skip away.
+It is a great location with some of Sydney’s best restaurants, bars and nightlife just a hop and a skip away.
 This part of town is scenic and has a fun, laid-back feel to it.
 The area is best suited to young professionals who enjoy the buzz of city life or business executives who want to be located close to the city centre for work purposes.

+Potts Point is a lively and central place to live, just a few kilometres from the CBD.
 Apartments in these areas often have stunning views across Sydney Harbour.
-Residents will be right in the middle of town and surrounded by cafés, restaurants and shops and will have access to good public transport links.
+Residents will be right in the middle of town and surrounded by cafes, restaurants and shops and will have access to good public transport links.

 Family-friendly areas in Sydney